 - As people are debating online that in the future, these ai generation tools will be replacing artists and their jobs.

 Well, I don't agree with this.
 I mean yes, people may opt for AI-generated art as it might become cheaper but art is subjective and it solely depends on the person buying.
-It may take a while (probably years) for AI to generate art precisely as the prompt typed, but even if it did, it will miss the feeling of being authentic for some reason.
+It may take a while (probably years) for AI to generate art precisely as the prompt type, but even if it did, it will miss the feeling of being authentic for some reason.

 Do you know what it could replace?
 The websites like Pexels, and Unsplash; offer free images from photographers and it is a real possibility we get options to generate images for our blog posts, youtube thumbnails, and b-roll videos.

 - AI starting to make realistic images like this (#Dall-e). how do we tell the difference online?
 I mean reverse image searches are present but we all know false news spread faster than anything.
 On average, false news stories are 70 percent more likely to be retweeted on Twitter than true stories.
 It takes true stories about six times as long to reach 1,500 people as it does for false stories to reach the same number of people (Source).
 I am curious; will there be new service tools for verifying if the image in the news is fake or real?
 Only time can tell.

 These concerns can and will be addressed in the future or I may be just thinking too much on this topic but these were the questions I had.

 My concluding points are, generating art from AI is fun but people do love the feeling attached to making art.

 People make art to remove the stress of their busy work day, they make art to feel inspired, they make art to listen to their thoughts, and I recently came to know of this but people consider art therapy to improve their self-esteem, self-awareness, and also to improve cognitive and sensory-motor functions.